New publications

-Study finds choosing between at-home test and colonoscopy doubles colorectal cancer screening rate
+Study finds that choosing between a home test and colonoscopy doubles the rate of colorectal cancer screening

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.